Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/dataset_analysis/scripts/Variant_population_analysis.md

 ## Functional analysis of CDS associated with high and low non-silent mutation rates

-The functional analysis of the cds associated with high or low non-silent mutation rates can add some interesting insight about what functions are prone to modifications in the cohort.
+The functional analysis of the CDS associated with high or low non-silent mutation rates can add some interesting insight about what functions are prone to modifications in the cohort.